Abdul-Moiz-Lakhani/Quiz-App-using-HTML5-CSS3-and-Javascript/README.md

 One of my assignment during Saylani Mass Training Program.

 This is a simple Quiz App using HTML5, CSS3 and Javascript.
-I have tried to utilize by understandings as per current knowledge in a bestest way.
+I have tried to utilize my current skills in a bestest way.
 I also have tried to build an attracting user interface.
 The app consists of 7 major parts:
 1) Registration (using Local Storage)